The Ferret is committed to maintaining your privacy and collects only the minimum information we need about you to provide our services effectively.

 Google Analytics is used to track visitors to our website.
 We use Google Analytics for statistical reasons.
 For example, it tells us how many users we have and how often they visit our websites.
 We collect information listing which of our pages are most frequently visited, and by which types of users and from which countries.

-We aim to make sure that no personal information is sent to Google Analytics.
+We aim to minimise the amount of information that is sent to Google Analytics.
 We ensure that the IP addresses of all our users are anonymised before they are processed by Google.

-From time to time we may also use trackers provided by some third party organisations, in order to better understand the demographics of our audience and make the most efficient use of our digital marketing budget.
+From time to time we may also use trackers provided by some third party organisations, in order to better understand the demographics of our audience and our members.
+This helps us to make the most efficient use of our digital marketing budget and may inform other management decisions.

-If you have an account with Facebook or Twitter you can also manage how they treat the information they derive from these tracking technologies on their sites.
+If you have an account with Google, Facebook or Twitter you can also manage how they treat the information they derive from tracking technologies on their sites.

-If you comment on a story or a forum post you should be aware that anything you write or link to will be publicly available.
+If you comment on a story you should be aware that anything you write or link to will be publicly available.

 We may use automated third-party services such as Akismet to check comments for spam or prevent abuse.
-Comments we judge to be “missed spam” may be retained by these services in order to help them improve.
+Comments may be retained by these services in order to help them improve.

 Email is a vital tool for us to communicate with our members and supporters.

-A link will be included in the footer of our emails, allowing you to opt-out of all further communications.
+A link will be included in the footer of all of our emails, allowing you to opt-out of receiving communications from us in this way.

 If you unsubscribe you should be aware that you may not receive some important member communications.

-We use a service provided by OneSignal to provide optional browser based push-notifications.
+We use a service provided by Webpushr to provide optional browser based push-notifications.

-We will only send text messages to people who opt-in to receive them, and you can opt-out at any time by sending us a text message to let us know.
+We will only send text messages to people who opt-in to receive them, and you can opt-out at any time by sending us a text message to let us know or changing your contact preference settings in the My Account page.

 Payments and subscriptions

-When you subscribe to The Ferret, online payments are managed on our behalf by Stripe.
+When you subscribe to The Ferret, online card payments are managed on our behalf by Stripe.

 We may also use GoCardless and Paypal to handle payments on our behalf.
+In some circumstances you may also be able to make payments to use using Google Pay or Apple Pay.
 They also make some of your personal details available to us, but they do not share details of your payment card or bank account with us.

-We use a service called Baremetrics to help us manage our subscriptions.
-If you are a paying subscriber, some personal information about you, such as your name, and payment history, will be passed to Baremetrics.
+We use services called Baremetrics and Chargebee to help us manage our payments and subscriptions.
+If you are a paying subscriber, some personal information about you, such as your name, and payment history, will be passed to these firms.
+You may also receive emails from us that are generated by these services in connection with your payments or subscriptions.

 We may use third-party services to help us promote and manage events.